Impact on Pediatric Sleep Award (IPSA)

 1. Brief CV of applicant including contact details, publications and presentations, IPSA membership number and year of initial membership.

-2. Brief description (maximum 1000 words, excluding references) of the project for which the funds will be used including: background; aims, and hypotheses and research plan (if applicable) or expected outcomes of an educational program.
+2. Brief description (maximum 1000 words, excluding references) of the project for which the funds will be used including: background; aims and hypotheses; and research plan (if applicable) or expected outcomes of an educational program.

 3. Brief budget with justification including description of how the funds will be used.
 Funds for this grant should go directly to support the recipient’s research and be exempt from any institutional levy or indirect charges.